danielbom/virtual-pet/README.md

-# VirtualPet--LUA
+# Virtual Pet Game

-Desenvolvimento de um jogo de bichinho virtual em LUA para a matéria de Linguagens de Programação.
+A Programming Language project to create a game of a virtual pet with the LUA language.